 Watch: This Mitsubishi driver slammed into Tesla Model X in a crazy road rage

-Watch: This Mitsubishi driver slammed into Tesla Model X in a crazy road rage1 min read .
-Updated: 08 Oct 2021, 06:04 PM IST
+Watch: This Mitsubishi driver slammed into Tesla Model X in a crazy road rage

-The Gallant driver claimed it was the Tesla driver's fault but he was proved guilty after the police officers checked the Model X's footage.

-Dashcam footage from New Zealand is becoming viral, where a Mitsubishi Gallant is seen slamming into a Tesla Model X in a bizarre road rage incident.

-(Also Read: Tesla CEO Elon Musk says scarcity of chip and ships hurdles in company's growth)

-The video shows that a Model X driver passing the beaten up gallant on a road somewhere near Auckland airport.

 The overtake somehow upsets the Mitsubishi driver and he immediately cuts in behind the Tesla.
 He also starts tailgating the electric car.